aida-niang/store_management/README.md

 ## Acknowledgments

-This is a personal project, but I'm open to feedback and suggestions!
+Thank you to my mentors and peers for all their constructive feedback and suggestions!

 ## Built With